adamcobabe/mrv/doc/source/tools.rst

 tmrvc
 =====
-Produce a coverage report using nose coverage.
+Produce a :download:`coverage report <download/coverage/index.html>` using nose coverage.
 As it is essentially a reconfigured nose, it supports all nose specific arguments as well.

 **Sample Usage**::